avdpunks/DaaS-MasterClass/Challenges/AVD/01-AVD-Multi-Session-Hostpool.md

 - Domain to join: Microsoft Entra ID (Enroll with Intune “Yes”)
 - Register desktop app group to new workspace
 - Assign users
+- Enable Microsoft Entra ID single sign on: "Connections will use Microsoft Entra authentication to provide single sign-on."

 Login to the session host
 - Log in as a user and verify that the operating system is a multi-session build